ragardner/tksheet/DOCUMENTATION.md

 - Submit your suggestion as an issue in the [Issues tab](https://github.com/ragardner/tksheet/issues).
 - Include a clear and concise description of your idea, including any relevant details, screenshots, or mock-ups that can help contributors understand your suggestion better.
-- You're also welcomed to become a contributor yourself and help implement your idea!
+- You're also welcome to become a contributor yourself and help implement your idea!